-3. Which staff will support my child, and what training have they had?
+3: Which staff will support my child, and what training have they had?

-Our special educational needs and disabilities co-ordinator, or SENDCO
+Our special educational needs and disabilities co-ordinator, or SENDCo.

-Our SENDCO is Elena Wilson.
+Our SENDCo is Elena Wilson.
 Elena began working at The Pilgrim School in September 2018, and therefore has copious experience of the school and the types of pupils that attend The Pilgrim School.
 Elena is a qualified teacher with specialisms in Mathematics and Psychology, and achieved the National Award in Special Educational Needs Co-ordination in 2022.
-She is allocated 10 hours a week to manage SEND provision.
 Elena can be contacted on elena.wilson@pilgrim.lincs.sch.uk.

-SEND Administrator
+SEND Administrator.

-Our SEND Administrator is Molly Obundu.
-She works very closely with Elena Wilson to ensure the SEND provision runs smoothly.
+We currently have 2 SEND Administrators: Molly Obundu and Lauren Bellingham.
+They both works very closely with Elena Wilson to ensure the SEND provision runs smoothly.